thiippal/abulafia/examples/README.md

 ##### `setup`

 The basic properties of a pool are defined under the mandatory key `setup`.
-The following key/value paris can be defined under the key `pool`.
+The following key/value pairs can be defined under the key `pool`.

 | Key                               | Value   | Description                                                    |
 |:----------------------------------|:--------|:---------------------------------------------------------------|